tomaskadlec/lunch_guy/README.md

 bin/console d2s:info
 ```

-Restaurant configuration consist of a _key_, _uri_ where menu can be found and type
+Restaurant configuration consist of an _id_, _uri_ where menu can be found and type
 of _parser_ to be used.
 Example configuration may look like:

 ```